piemonte/PBJVision/README.md

-** Special note, a couple delegate method names have changed with [v0.1.8](https://github.com/piemonte/PBJVision/releases/tag/v0.1.8), please ensure you've updated

 ![PBJVision](https://raw.github.com/piemonte/PBJVision/master/pbj.gif)

 ## PBJVision

-'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.
+'PBJVision' is an iOS camera engine that supports touch-to-record video, slow motion video (120 fps), and photo capture.
 It is compatible with both iOS 6 and iOS 7 and supports 64-bit.
 Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.

 I created this component at [DIY.org](http://diy.org) as a fun means for young people to author video.
 This same recording interaction was pioneered by [Vine](http://vine.co) and also later adopted by [Instagram](http://instagram.com).

 If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.

 If you have questions or ideas, let me know!
-The [github issues page](https://github.com/piemonte/PBJVision/issues) is a great place to start a discussion but also allows others to benefit and chime in on the project too.
+Project contributions, ideas, and collaborations are all welcome.
+The [github issues page](https://github.com/piemonte/PBJVision/issues) is a great place to start a discussion and allows others to benefit and chime-in on the project too.

 ## Installation